Interstate 75 in Tennessee: Early history

-The first two segments that became I-75 in Tennessee were located in Knoxville and Chattanooga.
+The first two segments that became I-75 in Tennessee were located in Knoxville and Chattanooga, and were constructed prior to the passage of the Federal-Aid Highway Act of 1956.
 The segment in Knoxville, which was concurrent with I-40, was approximately 0.6 mi of a 1 mi freeway downtown, completed in two phases on November 14, 1952, and December 10, 1955, that was initially known as the Magnolia Avenue Expressway.
 The segment of this route that became I-75 was located between Unaka Street and a cloverleaf interchange that became the split between I-75 (now I-275) and I-40.
 The segment in Chattanooga was an approximately 3.2 mi relocated segment of US 11 and US 64 between approximately 0.75 mi north of the present interchange with those routes and SR 317 (Bonny Oaks Drive) and the interchange with US 11/US 64 (Lee Highway) in Ooltewah.
 This route, which was initially known as the Summit Bypass, opened to traffic on July 23, 1954, and was constructed as a bypass around a one-lane railroad tunnel in Collegedale that had been the site of many traffic accidents.